benmiroglio/pymatch/README.md

-Looking at the plots and test results, we did a pretty good job balancing our discrete features!
+Looking at the plots and test results, we did a pretty good job balancing our categorical features!
 The p-values from the Chi-Square tests are all > 0.05 and we can verify by observing the small proportional differences in the plots.

 ___Continuous___